innoq/sentinel2-to-ndvi/README.md

 # sentinel2-to-ndvi

-Convert Sentinel 2 spectral data to NDVI for given coordinates.
+Convert Sentinel 2 spectral data to NDVI.

 The [NDVI](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) is a widely used index to messure vegetation.